BIO

 She received her MFA from Columbia University School of the Arts and her BFA with Honors from New York University Tisch School of the Arts.

-Weild is the Founding Artistic Director of Our Voices Theater a company dedicated to diversity, inclusion and innovation.
-Most recently their world premiere of Mee's Soot and Spit was hailed by the NY Times as, a “beautifully designed, dreamily evocative production." and was chosen as a NY Times Critic’s Pick.
-As a leading advocate for diversity and inclusion in the arts, she has been sought out by major arts organizations, including the NEA, to speak on panels, participate in roundtables and lead workshops in collaboration with Deaf/deaf and disabled artists.
+Weild is the Founding Artistic Director of Our Voices Theater a company dedicated to diversity, inclusion, and innovation.
+Their world premiere of Charles Mee's soot and spit was hailed by the NY Times as, a “beautifully designed, dreamily evocative production" and was a NY Times Critic’s Pick.
+As a leading advocate for diversity and inclusion in the arts, she has been sought out by significant arts organizations, including the NEA, to speak on panels, participate in roundtables, and lead workshops in collaboration with Deaf and Disabled artists.

 Working with students at PS 347 The ASL and English Lower SchoolImage Description: A woman sits at a low round table smiling at a first grade student who is speaking.
 To her left and right are two other students.